andkuzm/PyTaRGET/README.md

 for qwen model

 But codebleu metrics will not work correctly for java target-to-prediction, to solve this problem the way that was used in the referenced project was used for this one, but it requires additional actions, for that - after the desired number of predictions is made it is necessary to:
-1. Create a virtual environment, that were created for the https://github.com/Ahmadreza-SY/TaRGET/tree/master?tab=readme-ov-file#test-case-repair-data-collection
+1. Create a virtual environment as it was instructed in https://github.com/Ahmadreza-SY/TaRGET/tree/master?tab=readme-ov-file#test-case-repair-data-collection, or use the existing one, if Java dataset encoding process was completed with it.
-2. Install all packages into that requirement as it was instructed in the referenced project.
+2. Install all packages into that environment as it was instructed in the referenced project if new environment was created during first step.
 3. With this environment, again create the same Eftt, that was used to make predictions but with java parameter being True, i.e.:
 ```
 from data_processing.encode_tune_test import Eftt